 I am currently on vacation and wrote this three days before we left.
 My husband and I feel excited and ready to go.
 This year we have no other plans than to stare at the ocean, sit in the hot tub and go out to a couple of our favorite places.
 Or not.
 We have … Continue reading Vacation!!!

 Weather and chronic pain go hand in hand.
 You may have heard someone say, “It’s going to rain tomorrow.
 I can feel it in my bones.”
 Does your pain get worse with barometric pressure changes? “…barometric pressure is the measurement of air pressure in the atmosphere…” Read the Setra Systems blog to understand it from the … Continue reading Does the Weather Change Your Pain?

 I used to have up to 100 goals a year and I completed them.
 I then created systems to work more efficiently so I could take on MORE while parenting, spending time with my husband, family, girlfriends and volunteering.
 I loved goals.
-I had them created for 5, 10 and 20 years into the future … Continue reading GOALS CHANGE When you Have Chronic Pain
+I had them created for 5, 10 and 20 years into the future … Continue reading GOALS CHANGE with Chronic Pain

 Purple and pink crocuses dot the grass.
 Daffodils push up through the rain-soaked earth.
 The daphne’s fragrance permeates the air.
 I woke up to a light dusting of snow.
 Then a mighty deluge of Oregon rain for a few days.
 And yesterday the sun popped out.
 This all happened in one week.
 Barometric pressure changes … Continue reading I Believe in Spring